 🧂 Ingredients

-- Mung Bean Vermicelli: Available at Asian grocery stores.
-Make sure you get mung bean noodles, not rice noodles.
-Check the ingredient list: Mung bean noodles will have mung bean starch, while rice noodles are made from rice.
+- Mung Bean Vermicelli: You can buy this at most Asian markets.
+Make sure you get mung bean noodles and not rice noodles.
+You can tell the difference by checking the ingredient list.
+Mung bean noodles will contain some amount of mung bean starch.

-- The Sauce: Soy sauce, Shaoxing wine, oyster sauce, sugar, and white pepper.
+- Seasoning: Soy sauce, Shaoxing wine, oyster sauce, sugar, and white pepper.

 🔪 Instructions

-STEP 1: Soak mung bean vermicelli for 10 minutes until soft.
-Use scissors to cut the noodles in half.
-Let them continue to soak in the water until the last step.
+STEP 1: Soak the mung bean vermicelli in warm water for a few minutes until soft.
+When the noodles are pliable, use scissors to cut them in half.
+Let them soak in the water until the last step.

-STEP 2: Combine the sauce ingredients in a small bowl and set aside: oyster sauce, soy sauce, sugar, Shaoxing wine, and white pepper.
+STEP 2: Combine the sauce ingredients in a small bowl: oyster sauce, soy sauce, sugar, Shaoxing wine, and white pepper.

-STEP 3: Heat the wok on high until it smokes slightly.
-Add 1 tablespoon oil to the wok.
-Add the beaten eggs and quickly until slightly underdone; they can still be runny.
-Remove the eggs to a bowl.
+STEP 3: Heat your wok on high heat until it smokes slightly.
+Add 1 tablespoon of oil to the wok and swirl it around.
+Add the beaten eggs and scramble them until they are mostly solid but still slightly underdone.
+Remove to a bowl.

-STEP 4: Add 1 tablespoon oil and swirl it around the wok.
+STEP 4: Add another tablespoon of oil and swirl it around the wok.
 Add the chicken and stir-fry for 2-3 minutes until no longer pink.
 Remove and set aside.

-STEP 5: Heat the remaining 2 tablespoons of oil in the wok over medium-high heat.
-Add the garlic and scallion whites, and cook for 30 seconds until fragrant.
+STEP 5: Heat the remaining 2 tablespoons of oil and reduce the heat to medium-high.
+Add the garlic and scallion whites and cook for 30 seconds until fragrant.

-STEP 6: Increase the heat to high, then add the cabbage, shiitake mushrooms, and carrots.
-Stir-fry for 2 minutes.
+STEP 6: Increase the heat back to high, then add the cabbage, shiitake mushrooms, and carrots.
+Stir-fry for 2 minutes, making sure to constantly stir to allow steam to escape.

 📋 Recipe